 The accompanying financial statements have been prepared on the modified cash basis, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles, and is an acceptable method of reporting under Department of Labor regulations.
 The modified cash basis of accounting utilizes the cash basis of accounting while carrying investments at fair value and recording investment income (loss) on the accrual basis.
 Consequently, contributions are recognized when received rather than when earned, and expenses are recognized when paid rather than when the obligation is incurred.
+As of December 31, 2011, \$163,027 of employee contributions had not been remitted to the trust and all of the employer contributions had been remitted to the trust for the 2011 Plan year.
 As of December 31, 2010, all employee and employer contributions for the 2010 Plan year had been remitted to the trust.
-As of December 31, 2009, \$174,141 of employee contributions and \$80,219 of employer contributions for the 2009 Plan year had not been remitted to the trust.
-As of December 31, 2010 and 2009, excess deferrals of \$1,338 and \$29,930, respectively, were held by the trust and distributed to participants subsequent to year end.
-There were no excess deferrals as of December 31, 2010.
+As of December 31, 2011 and 2010, excess deferrals of \$2,116 and \$1,338, respectively, were held by the trust and distributed to participants subsequent to year end.
 Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable and accounts payable, respectively.